cwinsor/django_103_plasticc_and_ux/project/readme2.txt

                    'leader_board': leader_board_list}
                   )

-10) now move the model-specific logic into the model - as advised at https://app.pluralsight.com/course-player?clipId=2a19bcef-0aae-45f7-9cfb-bb6ed672c3c4 to do this:
+10) move the model-specific logic into the model - as advised at https://app.pluralsight.com/course-player?clipId=2a19bcef-0aae-45f7-9cfb-bb6ed672c3c4 to do this:
   a) create a custom queryset class (derive from QuerySet class")
      this will represent a collection of objects from the database